alxm/faur/README.markdown

 ### Cross-Compile for Other Platforms

 I originally wrote a2x for my GP2X games.
-The following targets are also supported now:
+The following targets are also supported:

 * GPH SDK (Caanoo)
 * MinGW (Windows)